isomerpages/nlb-reference/_ssh-humanities/Linguistics.md

 This is a directory of links to language and linguistics-related websites, containing everything from language learning resources to language identification tools and the websites of linguistics associations.

-* Lewis, M. P., Simons, G. F. & Fennig, C. D. (Eds.).
+* Lewis, M. P., Simons, G. F. &amp; Fennig, C. D. (Eds.).
 (2015).
 Ethnologue: Languages of the World, Eighteenth edition.
 Dallas, Texas: SIL International.
 Retrieved February 18, 2016, from the Ethnologue website:
 [http://www.ethnologue.com](http://www.ethnologue.com)

 This website is a catalogue of the world’s known living languages.
 It displays information on the number of languages and the number of its speakers in a region, or even in a single country.
 It also contains helpful explanations of the concepts of language development and endangerment.

-* Speech, Hearing & Phonetic Sciences, University College London.
+* Speech, Hearing &amp; Phonetic Sciences, University College London.
 (2015).
 Educational Resources in Speech, Hearing and Phonetic Sciences.
 Retrieved February 18, 2016, from the University College London website:
 [http://www.phon.ucl.ac.uk/resource/educational.php](http://www.phon.ucl.ac.uk/resource/educational.php)

 The University College of London’s site contains online tutorials for education in phonetics and speech communication, covering topics such as voicing, plosives, intonation, loudness, pitch, and even logarithms related to speech and hearing.